chen0046/MLOPS_GROUP_33/reports/README.md

 >
 > Answer:

 This project utilizes an adjusted project template, provided as part of the course, which is based on Cookiecutter but better suited for machine learning operations.
 This template removes some files unrelated to the project, such as LICENSE and notebooks.
 Using this template, we structured the project's file system.
-The `data` directory contains the datasets required for this project.
-The primary source code is stored in the `src` folder, which is divided into two subfolders: `config` and `final_project`.
-The `config` folder contains configuration files for the project, such as the configuration files used for parameter sweeps during multi-round training to find the optimal parameters.
-The `final_project` folder primarily holds the code for models, training, and validation.
-Additionally, to support the construction of Docker containers, the `dockerfiles` directory includes configuration files for building the container.
-The code for testing the model is stored in the `tests` directory.
+The data directory contains the datasets required for this project.
+The primary source code is stored in the src folder, which is divided into two subfolders: config and final_project.
+The config folder contains configuration files for the project, such as the configuration files used for parameter sweeps during multi-round training to find the optimal parameters.
+The final_project folder primarily holds the code for models, training, and validation.
+Additionally, to support the construction of Docker containers, the dockerfiles directory includes configuration files for building the container.
+The code for testing the model is stored in the tests directory.

 ### Question 6